 - Compromised immune function due to a prior solid organ transplant (such as a kidney or liver transplant)

-- Pregnancy and hormone therapy (which may increase the risk of blood clots in COVID-19 patients, according to the Journal of Clinical Hypertension)
+- Pregnancy and hormone therapy (which may increase the risk of blood clots in COVID-19 patients)

 The CDC also identifies a broader array of potential comorbidities for COVID-19 based on a vast and ever-evolving body of evidence.
 These conditions may increase patients’ risk of serious COVID-19 disease, but the evidence isn’t yet as strong as it is for other conditions.
 As the medical community learns more about COVID-19, the link between some of these conditions and severe disease might strengthen — or turn out to be insignificant: